 It’s a good idea to familiarize yourself with the different parts and features of your BiPAP machine, including its mask or nasal plugs, the motor that delivers air, and the tubing connecting the motor to the mask or plugs.
 Your machine may also have additional features, such as a heated humidifier.

 Getting accustomed to using a BiPAP machine can take time as you adjust to wearing the mask or nasal plugs, feeling the flow of air, and getting used to its sounds (which should be soft).
+Making sure the mask fits correctly is important, as an ill-fitting mask can contribute to poor results.

-Let your doctor know if you feel that you can’t breathe while using your BiPAP device.
+Let your care team know if you feel that you can’t breathe while using your BiPAP device.
 They may need to adjust your machine’s pressure settings.
 If the noise from the machine bothers you, using earplugs might help.
 If the noise is too loud, check with your supplier to ensure your BiPAP machine is working properly.

 Get updates directly to your inbox.

-Become a member to get even more:
+Become a member to get even more

 A mySMAteam Member